Northwood, Isle of Wight: Name

+History

 There is a primary school in Northwood which was first begun in 1855.
 Until 1990 it still featured an outside toilet.

 The main form of transport is Southern Vectis bus route 1, which runs every 7–8 minutes in the daytime to Cowes and Newport, along the main road.
 Local bus service route 32 is provided by the setting up of a Joint Scheme involving Southern Vectis and the Parish Council mid-2011.
 Several changes to this route have occurred after Southern Vectis withdrew their 27 to Cowes and 28 to Newport.

+Arthur Watson, a cricketer, was from Northwood.